Reuse Leftover Chicken, Fish and Vegetables into Delicious Recipes

 Leftover Foods: Turn Them Into Delicious Recipes Again

-- The purpose of writing this hub is to reuse leftover foods, so that you can save money as well as avoid wastage of Food.
+The purpose of writing this article, is to suggest some innovative ways, to reuse the leftover foods, so that one can save the money, as well as avoid the wastage of Food.

-- This is a universal problem almost in every kitchen.
+This is a universal problem, almost in every kitchen, all over the World.

-- You relish the freshly made bread, vegetables, cakes, desserts so much, but when you have leftovers, nobody in the family, not even you, want to eat it.
+You relish the freshly made bread, vegetables, cakes, desserts so much.
+But when you have leftovers, nobody in the family wants to eat it.

-- Food materials are as such so expensive and just remember and keep in mind, how many poor people have to sleep without any food, because they cannot afford it.
+We should also keep in mind, that many poor people have to sleep without any food, because they cannot afford it.

-Here are some options to reuse the food which can be left in your kitchen.
+Here are some options and delicious suggestion, to reuse the food, which can be leftover in the kitchen.

 Using Leftover Chicken and Fish to make delicious recipes

-Many a times after you have hosted a big party---some pieces of fried fish or some grilled chicken pieces are leftover.
+It is quite common in every household, that after hosting a big party---some pieces of fried fish, or some grilled chicken pieces, are leftover.

-1. If the chicken is boneless, it is easy.
+- If the chicken is boneless, it‘s so easy.
 Fry some chopped onion, garlic, ginger, capsicum, green peas and add chicken pieces.
-Now combine either boiled rice or boiled pasta into it.
+Now combine, either boiled rice or boiled pasta, into it.
 Add salt, pepper, chilly flakes.
 Fry for 3 to 4 minutes and your tasty treat is ready.

-2. The leftover chicken or fish pieces can also be added in fresh soups or gravies.
+- The leftover chicken, or fish pieces, can also be added in fresh soups or gravies.

-3. You can just use a little bit of imagination to convert leftover chicken into delicious kebabs and leftover fish into tempting fish balls.
+- All you have to do is, just use a little bit of imagination, to convert the leftover chicken into delicious kebabs, and the leftover fish, into tempting fish balls or fish pakodas.